Greek yields rise as market comeback euphoria fades

 priced on Thursday, expecting the bonds to rally considerably

-orders for the new bonds were not a true reflection of demand,
+20 billion euros of orders for the new bonds was not a true

 "(As an investor) you have to shoot very high to get what